mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Always true.
     * - ``dateAdded``
       - string
-      - Date/time the Contact was created in ISO 8601 format.
+      - Date/time of Contact creation in ISO 8601 format.
     * - ``createdBy``
       - int|null
       - The ID of the User who created the Contact or null if unknown.
 For example, visitor tracking.